 Because Flexeril is not a narcotic and it is not regarded as having a notable potential for abuse, users report having no difficulty securing a prescription for Flexeril from their regular medical provider, walk-in clinics, or emergency department physicians when they complain about muscle spasms from an injury.

-Flexeril High – “Downer”
+Flexeril High – At Best a “Downer”

 The sedative effects of flexeril are due to its antagonistic effect on histamine, serotonin, and muscarinic receptors.